Contact Information

 Overview of the Plan

-The primary goal of this study was to develop the tools necessary to effectively manage flooding and water quality within the Wekiva Watershed.
-This includes a thorough existing conditions assessment to establish a current baseline.
-Based on the existing conditions, conceptual projects are then to be developed to provide opportunities to abate flooding issues and improve water quality.
+The primary goal of this study is to develop the tools necessary to effectively manage flooding and water quality within the Wekiva Watershed.

-• Collect and compile relevant watershed related data and develop existing GIS representations of watershed characteristics.
+• Collected and compiled relevant watershed related data and develop existing GIS representations of watershed characteristics.

-• Compile flooding and water quality problem areas from various sources including; previous studies, county staff, and the public.
+• Compiled flooding and water quality problem areas from various sources including; previous studies, county staff, and the public.

-• Develop a detailed hydrologic and hydraulic (H&H) model to evaluate flooding issues.
+• Developed a detailed hydrologic and hydraulic (H&H) model to evaluate flooding issues.

-• Assess current flood protection level of service (FPLOS) for roads, primary drainage facilities, and structures.
+• Assessed current flood protection level of service (FPLOS) for roads, primary drainage facilities, and structures.

-• Develop a detailed pollutant loading assessment (PLA) model to identify water quality improvement target areas.
+• Developed a detailed pollutant loading assessment (PLA) model to identify water quality improvement target areas.

-• Perform a special hydrologic assessment of the Lake Markham and Lake Sylvan areas to assess possible causes for recent high stages.
+• Performed a special hydrologic assessment of the Lake Markham and Lake Sylvan areas to assess possible causes for recent high stages.

-• Evaluation of Little Wekiva River conditions and opportunities for additional sediment control.
+• Evaluated Little Wekiva River conditions and opportunities for additional sediment control.

 Project Location Map